GSA/open-gsa-redesign/_apidocs/searchgov-clicks.md

 | I14Y		     	  | Web results
 | QRTD		     	  | Routed queries

+Three parameters are optional.

+| Optional parameters     | Description
+| :--								      | :--
+| client_ip             | The IP address of the user who clicked on the result.
+| user_agent            | The user agent of the user who clicked on the result.
+| referrer		            | The URL of the page the user was on when clicking on the result.

 Each access key is unique to its associated site handle.
 If you have more than one affiliate site set up in the Admin Center, be sure to pair them properly.

 This API uses the `POST` method to send us the click data.
-Here is an API query that contains all three required parameters using these examples:
+Here is an API query that contains all six required parameters using these examples:

 ```curl -i -X POST \```<br>
 ```-H "Content-Type: application/x-www-form-urlencoded" \```<br>